Fish-app/server/README.md

 is used.
 [Docker](https://docs.docker.com/engine/install/) is used as the kubernetes container runtime, remember the [post installation steps](https://docs.docker.com/engine/install/linux-postinstall/) (I always forget).

-For controlling the cluster [kubectl](https://kubernetes.io/docs/tasks/tools/) is needed.
+For controlling the cluster [kubectl](https://kubernetes.io/docs/tasks/tools/) is needed (if you user microk8s(which you should) than it's not needed because it is bundeled with the install ``microk8s kubectl``).
 You will need a kubernetes cluster to run on, if you are only testing locally [minikube](https://minikube.sigs.k8s.io/docs/start/) can be used but i wold recomend using [Microk8s](https://microk8s.io/) given that mikrokube does not have all the features requierd.

 ## Running locally